naver/svc/README.md

 1. For activity and fragment for the screen, should inherit the `SVC_{name of screen class}` class.
 2. Add screen annotations `SvcActivity`, `SvcFragment`, `SvcDialogFragment`.
 3. And declare `RequireControlTower`, `RequireViews` annotation above the class.
-4. Build you project, then `SVC_XXX` class will be generated automatically by svc processor.
+4. Build you project, then `SVC_{YourScreen}` class will be generated automatically by svc processor.

 ### 1. Activity
 ```kotlin